fudab/fudab.github.io/covid-19.md

 </p>

 ## About
-> An outbreak of respiratory illness caused by a novel (new) coronavirus was first identified in Wuhan, Hubei Province, China. > Cases of COVID-19 also are being reported in a growing number of countries internationally, including the United States. > There are ongoing investigations to learn more.
+> An outbreak of respiratory illness caused by a novel (new) coronavirus.
+> Massive travel restrictions.
+> Ongoing investigations.

 ## Projects

-### Ongoing
+### Current

 #### - [Effectiveness of Massive Travel Restrictions on Mitigating Outbreaks of COVID-19 in China.](./covid-19/china.md)